 - Installing cross vanes to limit erosion of the channel bed and create flow diversity. - Installing rock toe protection along sections of the stream banks to decrease bank erosion and improve the stream stabilization. - Installing riprap revetment along areas of the stream banks to decrease the erosion caused by the runoff from apartment complex roof drainpipes. - Installing some riprap revetment in the southern section of the stream at culvert outlets and regrading portions of the stream channel in the same section. - Installing a rock riffle at the downstream outlet to add flow diversity and limit erosion of the channel bed. - Removing and replanting (if necessary) 20 trees.
+Details of replanting trees and other restoration will be determined during the final design process.
 Removed species (with range of diameters in inches) include green ash (5- to 9-inch) and box elder (6- to 15-inch).
 The majority of these removed trees are less than 12 inches in diameter, and several of the large box elder trees (10- to 15-inch) are already dead.